yzdxs/learn-anything/readme.md

 # [Mind Maps 🗺️](http://nikitavoloboev.xyz/knowledge-map/mindmaps/)

 Each node you see in the image above is an interactive mind map.
-In future, this image will also be a big interactive mind map that all can explore.
+In future, this image too will be a big interactive mind map that all can explore.

 Until then, [here is the entire list of all 2500 mind maps from this image for your viewing](http://nikitavoloboev.xyz/knowledge-map/mindmaps/). 📚